ocean90/preserve-editor-scroll-position/readme.txt

 === Preserve Editor Scroll Position ===
 Contributors: ocean90
-Tags: editor, TinyMCE, scroll, UX
+Tags: Editor, TinyMCE, Scrolling, UX, Post
 Requires at least: 3.2
-Tested up to: 3.4-aplpha
+Tested up to: 3.4
 Stable tag: 0.1.0

 Recovers the old scroll position in your Editor after saving.
 Either HTML or visual editor.

 == Description ==

 Every time you edit and save a post the page will be reloaded.
-That means all scroll positions will be reset.
+That means all scroll positions will be resetted.
 Not really UX friendly.

 This plugin recovers the old scroll position in your Editor after saving.
 Either HTML or visual editor.